 What benefits will be paid if I die in service?

-If you die in service as a member of the LGPS, subject to the qualifying conditions detailed, the benefits shown below are payable.
+If you die in service as a member of the L G P S, subject to the qualifying conditions detailed, the benefits shown below are payable.

-A lump sum death grant A lump sum death grant of two times your career average pay is payable no matter how long you have been a member of the LGPS, provided you are under age 75 at your date of death.
+A lump sum death grant A lump sum death grant of two times your career average pay is payable no matter how long you have been a member of the L G P S, provided you are under age 75 at your date of death.

-A spouse's or civil partner’s pension A short-term pension, at an annual rate equal to your career average pay, is paid to your spouse (either from a same or opposite sex marriage) or civil partner for three months immediately following your death, no matter how long you have been a member of the LGPS.
-If there are eligible children (any of whom are in the care of your spouse or civil partner) this pension is paid for six months.
+A spouse's or civil partner’s pension A short-term pension, at an annual rate equal to your career average pay, is paid to your spouse (either from a same or opposite sex marriage) or civil partner for three months immediately following your death, no matter how long you have been a member of the L G P S. If there are eligible children (any of whom are in the care of your spouse or civil partner) this pension is paid for six months.

-If you die in service having built up at least three months total membership then the LGPS will also pay a long-term pension to your spouse (either from a same or opposite sex marriage) or civil partner commencing when the short-term pension ends.
+If you die in service having built up at least three months total membership, then the L G P S will also pay a long-term pension to your spouse (either from a same or opposite sex marriage) or civil partner commencing when the short-term pension ends.
 The long-term pension is generally half the pension you would have received if you had retired early due to ill health on the date of death.

-Pensions for eligible children Children's pensions are payable for so long as eligible children remain eligible following your death, no matter how long you have been a member of the LGPS.

-Eligible children are your children.
+Pensions for eligible children Children's pensions are payable for so long as eligible children remain eligible following your death, no matter how long you have been a member of the L G P S. Eligible children are your children.
 They must, at the date of your death:

 be your natural child (who must be born within 12 months of your death), or